Służew (City Information System area): History

 The Fort IIA Służewiec, built in 1886.

 Signs of human settlements from the Stone Age (4000 BCE and 2000 BCE), Bronze Age (3300 BCE to 1200 BCE), and of the Lusatian culture (1300 BCE to 500 BCE) have been found in the area of Warsaw Escarpment and Służewiec Stream.

 In 1886, the Fort VIIA Służewiec was built near Służew as part of the series of fortifications of the Warsaw Fortress, erected around Warsaw by the Imperial Russian Army.
 It was decommissioned in 1909, and partially demolished in 1913.

 In 1900, the Służew New Cemetery was founded at Wałbrzyska Street, as an extension of the Służew Old Cemetery at Fosa Street.

-Houses at Wernyhory in Służew-Parcele.

 In 1932, around 275 ha of farmland to the northwest of Służew was divided and sold out for housing construction.
 The area was developed into a neighbourhood of villas, known as Służew-Parcele, placed on the axis of Wałbrzyska Street.
 The Służew Square, surrounded by townhouses, was also developed to the south, at the corner of Puławska and Wałbrzyska Streets.
 The area became an exclusive neighbourhood for the city's elite, including high-ranking members of the government and military, politicians, businesspeople, and scientists.
 The villas were designed by numerous noteworthy architects, in various styles, such as Art Deco, modernism, and Polish manor house.

 In 1937, the St. Joseph Monastery of the Dominican Order, was built nearby, at 2 Dominikańska Street.
 In the 1950s, a half of its land was confiscated by the government, and to protect the rest, it was turned into the St. Dominic Church, becoming a seat of a parish which encompassed Służew.
 A new church building was opened in 1994.